walk the Thames Path

 It can be difficult to thread a route through the above maze.
 The golden rule would be, unless you are booking 6 months ahead, avoid Windsor in the third week of June, and Henley in the first two weeks of July.

-Windsor to Richmond and Richmond to London
+Windsor to London

-But as you approach London, a fresh pressure point is found: Wimbledon tennis tournament.
+As you approach London, a fresh pressure point is found: Wimbledon tennis tournament.
 This takes place in the first 2 weeks of July and impacts hotels from Hampton, Kingston, Richmond and beyond.

 The hotels of London are impacted by most of these events: the Flower Show, Ascot, and Wimbledon.